Clydexy/Clydexy/README.md

-- 👋 Hi, I’m @Clydexy
+- 👋 Hi, I’m @Clydexy, an Undergraduate at the University of Cambridge studying Computer Science
-- 👀 I’m interested in Swift, Python, React.js, Vue.js, Tailwind
+- 👀 I’m interested in Software Engineering, AI Research, Quantitative Finance, and Data Analytics
-- 📫 Reach me at xuj1@kgv.hk
+- 📫 Reach me at ejxx2@cam.ac.uk

-# Portfolio

-[This](https://www.erikxu.me) is my portfolio!
-Check it out

 <!---
 Clydexy/Clydexy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.